 This module aims to equip you with the skills and strategies required for successful completion of your ONCAMPUS programme and prepare you for future studies.

-Topics will develop your ability to become an independent learner, including critical evaluation and reflective skills.
-You will learn how to conduct research, write in an academic style, provide references for your work and present information effectively to an audience.
+Topics will develop your ability to become an independent learner, including critical evaluation references for your work and present information effectively to an audience.

 My learning style / SWOT